carrefinho/chicago-steno-choc-spc-mx-stem-openscad/README.md

 <!-- omit from toc -->
 # Chicago Stenographer Keycaps - Optimized for JLCPCB 3D printing

+> [!IMPORTANT]
+> This is a fork of [infused-kim/kb_keycaps_chicago_stenographer](https://github.com/infused-kim/kb_keycaps_chicago_stenographer) which is a downstream fork of [pseudoku/PseudoMakeMeKeyCapProfiles](https://github.com/pseudoku/PseudoMakeMeKeyCapProfiles).
+>
+> You can find an incomplete set of STLs of Chicago Steno with MX stem in [the stl folder](./stl/).
+They have cuts on the sides for FDM printing and slightly higher height compared to original version.

 This fork combines multiple chicago stenographer keycaps with sprues into one file to get around the $1 minimum charge of JLCPCB.

 If you like these keycaps after trying the 3D printed version, [consider buying original versions from the creator at asymplex.xyz](https://www.asymplex.xyz).